 AGENCY: Federal Aviation Administration (FAA), DOT.
-ACTION: Notice of proposed special conditions.
+ACTION: Final special conditions.

-SUMMARY: This action proposes special conditions for the Airbus Model A330-300 and Model A330-900 series airplanes.
+SUMMARY: These special conditions are issued for the Airbus Model A330-300 and Model A330-900 series airplanes.
 These airplanes, as modified by TTF Aerospace, LLC (TTF Aerospace), will have a novel or unusual design feature when compared to the state of technology envisioned in the airworthiness standards for transport category airplanes.
-This design feature is a lower deck mobile crew rest (LD-MCR) installed in the aft cargo compartment of Model A330-300 and Model A330-900 series airplanes.
+This design feature is a lower deck mobile crew rest (LD- MCR) compartment installed in the aft cargo compartment of Model A330-300 and Model A330-900 series airplanes.
 The applicable airworthiness regulations do not contain adequate or appropriate safety standards for this design feature.
-These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+DATES: Effective July 11, 2019.